vitaly-t/subcount/README.md

 ## Rationale

-This module was written to avoid the overhead of [RXJS] when it comes to simple subscriptions with counters.
+This module was written to avoid the overhead of [RXJS] when it comes to subscriptions with counters.

 See the [following issue](https://stackoverflow.com/questions/56195932/how-to-monitor-number-of-rxjs-subscriptions) that precipitated this.